wiltonribeiro/apicbase_challenge/README.md

 Observation2: In order to show at least most of the power of vue js, in this project was used: props (declared in all possible different ways among the components), $emit, slots, dynamic components with component tag, deep watch, transitions and so on.

 ### Backend Django(REST API)
-The Backend application is hosted in Heroku by link (https://apicbasechallenge.herokuapp.com/) The chosen database for this project was Postgres, which is also hosted in Heroku.
+The chosen database for this project was Postgres, which is also hosted in Heroku.

 ##### How to install